Power poses: An amazing discovery.

 Amy is a fantastic speaker, and I recommend you watch her Ted Talk and buy her book “Presence”.
 I will share some of the notes I have taken because it perfectly aligns with the things I have learned over the last two decades.

 I often speak to people about how mindset and personal boundaries lead to specific behaviours and outcomes.
 Amy adds an extra layer, a new starting point.
 Another element that allows you to influence your success: your body and posture.

 Being your authentic self

 The core of Amy’s talk is about using power poses to be present so you can perform at your best.
 We often struggle to stay in the present moment because of dread, anxiety and regret.
-To stay in the present moment, you need composure, calm confidence and satisfaction.
-This state of mind is required if you want to stay attuned and express your authentic self.
+To stay in the present moment, you need composure, calm, confidence and satisfaction.
+This state of mind is required to stay attuned and express your authentic self.
 Being your authentic self is having alignment with your core being, or what I call your authentic self.
-The part of you that is not defined by your job, function or role.
+Your job, function or role do not define the part of you.
 It is the composite of all your skills, talents and wisdom.

 We aren’t authentic if we are lying.
 You words may tell a lie, but you body will tell the truth.